jaak-peterson/autoware_mini_practice/practice_3/README.md

 5. When integrating the interpolator into the code:
    - Create the class variable for the interpolator that is initially assigned with the value `None`.
    - Only reassign it with the interpolator when it is ready in the callback.
-   - It will also be used in `current_pose_callback` through the class variable, but it might not be ready yet, so add a check in front of the callback
+   - It will also be used in `current_pose_callback` through the class variable, but it might not be initialized, so add it to a check in front of the callback

 ##### Validation
 * run `roslaunch practice_3 practice_3.launch`
-* Place the "bicycle" at the start of the path (use **2D Pose Estimate** button in rviz), and it should start following the path, and the speed should reflect the moment of recording the bag.
+* Place the ego vehicle at the start of the path (use **2D Pose Estimate** button in rviz), and it should start following the path, and the speed should reflect the moment of recording the bag.
-* Clean the code and commit to your repo!
+* If everything works without errors, clean the code (remove unnecessary debugging printouts) and commit to your repo!
-* run with different lookahead distance `roslaunch practice_3 practice_3.launch lookahead_dist:=20`
+* run it with different lookahead distance `roslaunch practice_3 practice_3.launch lookahead_dist:=20`
    - Is the behaviour different?
-What and why?
+What is different and why?
 Send the answer when all the code is finalized and committed with the email, along with the notification that the code is ready for review.